shukriadams/arewedown/docs/install-docker.md

 # Setup with Docker

-Docker images are available @ https://hub.docker.com/r/shukriadams/arewedown.
-Find an up-to-date tag there (this project does not build `:latest`).
-If you intend to run on a Raspberry Pi, use `<TAG>-arm`
+Docker images are available on [Docker hub](https://hub.docker.com/r/shukriadams/arewedown).

 - An example docker-compose.yml is